The Post-DEI Hollowing Phenomenon™

 The Post-DEI Hollowing Phenomenon™ is:

-Based on lived experiences of Black freshmen and sophomores at a Southwestern PWI.
+Grounded in lived experiences of Black freshmen and sophomores at a Southwestern Predominantly White Institution.

-Interviews, a focus group, and document analysis illuminate what surveys miss.
+Interviews, a focus group, and document analysis illuminate experiences that large-scale surveys often miss.

-Developed by an educator who has lived and worked in the systems she studies.
+Developed by an educator and researcher who has both studied and worked within the institutional environments being examined.

-Designed to inform educators, leaders, policymakers, and institutions.
+Designed to inform educators, institutional leaders, policymakers, and scholars navigating this evolving terrain.

-It is the first framework of its kind to name the emotional, structural, and cultural dimensions of DEI retrenchment.
+It is among the first conceptual frameworks to name and examine the emotional, structural, and cultural dimensions of DEI retrenchment and its impact on Black student engagement.

 6. What Will Be Revealed in 2026

-The full theoretical framework—its structure, dimensions, and implications—will debut through a series of national presentations:
+The full theoretical framework—including its dimensions, mechanisms, and implications—will be formally introduced through upcoming national presentations:

 A formal publication and expanded research release will follow.

-Until then, this page offers a foundation—not the full reveal—to honor the voices that shaped this work.
+Until then, this page offers a foundation—not the full reveal—in order to honor the voices and experiences that shaped this work.

 7. Connect With the Scholarship